micro-os-plus/web-jekyll/pages/support/faq.md

 git clone git://sourceware.org/git/newlib-cygwin.git
 ```

-Then create a subfolder in the source folder (for example `newlib-libc`) and copy the desired files from `newlib-cygwin.git/newlib/libc/stdio`.
+Create a subfolder in the source folder (for example `newlib-libc`) and copy the desired files from `newlib-cygwin.git/newlib/libc/stdio`.
 You may also need to copy some additional headers, from related folders.

 For example, to step into `snprintf()` and `trace::printf()`, the following files were required: